A look back at a year of weaving — and a guide to what you can learn in our workshops

 Table Loom Weaving

-Table loom weaving is the most in-depth workshop I teach, and it’s where many people really begin to understand how woven fabric works.
+Table loom weaving is the most technical workshop I teach, and it’s where many people really begin to understand how woven fabric works.

 What’s covered